Optimal strategies for Wolbachia mosquito replacement technique: influence of the carrying capacity on spatial releases: Abstract

 \section{Abstract}

 This work is devoted to the mathematical study of an optimization problem regarding control strategies of mosquito population in a heterogeneous environment.
-Mosquitoes are well known to be vectors of diseases, but, in some cases, they have a reduced vector capacity when carrying the endosymbiotic bacterium \textit{Wolbachia}.
-We consider a mathematical model of a replacement strategy, consisting in rearing and releasing \textit{Wolbachia}-infected mosquitoes to replace the wild population.
-We investigate the question of optimizing the release protocol to have the most effective replacement when the environment is heterogeneous.
-In other words we focus on the question: where to release, given an inhomogeneous environment, in order to maximize the replacement across the domain.
-To do so, we consider a simple scalar model in which we assume that the carrying capacity is space dependent.
-Then, we investigate the existence of an optimal release profile and prove some interesting properties.
-In particular, neglecting the mobility of mosquitoes and under some assumptions on the biological parameters, we characterize the optimal releasing strategy for a short time horizon, and provide a way to reduce to a one-dimensional optimization problem the case of a long time horizon.
+Mosquitoes are well-known vectors of diseases.
+For some diseases, such as dengue, it has been found that mosquitoes have a reduced vector capacity when carrying the endosymbiotic bacterium \textit{Wolbachia}.
+We consider a mathematical model of a replacement technique consisting in rearing and releasing \textit{Wolbachia}-infected mosquitoes to replace the wild population.
+Our goal is to optimize the release protocol to maximize replacement effectiveness in a spatially inhomogeneous environment.
+Using a scalar model with space-dependent carrying capacity, we explore the existence and properties of an optimal release profile maximizing the replacement across the domain.
+In particular, neglecting mosquito mobility and under some assumptions on the biological parameters, we characterize the optimal releasing strategy for a short time horizon, and we reduce the case of a long time horizon to a one-dimensional optimization problem.
 Our theoretical results are illustrated with several numerical simulations.

 \bs

 \textbf{Mathematics Subject Classifications:} 49K15; 49M05; 92D25

 {\bf Keywords: } Optimal control, spatial heterogeneity, population replacement, \textit{Wolbachia} bacterium, vector control.